Split-kl and PAC-Bayes-split-kl Inequalities for Ternary Random Variables: Concentration of Measure Inequalities for Sums of Independent Random Variables

 \end{theorem} To facilitate a comparison with other bounds, Theorem~\ref{thm:Unexpected-Bernstein} provides a slightly different form of the Unexpected Bernstein inequality than the one used by \citet{MGG20}.
 We provide a proof of the theorem in Appendix~\ref{sec:pf_thm:Unexpected-Bernstein}, which is based on the Unexpected Bernstein Lemma~\citep{FGL15}.
+We note that an inequality proposed by \citet{CBMS07} can be used to derive a relaxed version of the Unexpected Bernstein inequality, as discussed in Appendix~\ref{sec:comp:Unexpected-Bernstein}.